-- Exposure to perspiration and wax.
-Hearing aids are small and sophisticated devices.
+- Exposure to perspiration and wax. - Hearing aids are small and sophisticated devices.
 They have amplifiers, microphones, and receivers to name a few of their parts.
-The ear is a rather hostile place that is constantly impacting your hearing aid with moisture and wax.
-Eventually this will build up and corrode the delicate instruments in your hearing aid.
+The ear is a rather hostile place that constantly impacts your hearing aid with moisture and wax.
+Eventually, this will build up and corrode the delicate instruments in your hearing aid.

-- Lastly, the truth is that technology changes very quickly.
-The top of the line aid in today's market will probably be the equivalent to a low end mode within 5 years.
+- Changes in technology - Lastly, the truth is that technology changes very quickly.
+The top of the line aid in today's market will probably be the equivalent to a low-end mode within 5 years.

 All of these issues will determine how long your hearing aid will last.
 However, by properly maintaining your aid by cleaning and caring for it you will certainly see a lot more usage out of it than someone who uses theirs without caring for it.

 As always, if you have any questions on this topic or any other, get in touch with us!